Switch Administration Commands

 To configure multiple parameters for a single server, include them all in a single ntp server command.
 Using the command again for the same server overwrites parameters previously configured in running-config.

 All NTP servers must use the same VRF.
-If no VRF is specified, the server is configured in the default VRF.
+If you do not specify a VRF, the server uses the default VRF.
 To use a user-defined VRF for connection to an NTP server, first use the no ntp server command to remove any NTP servers configured in the default VRF.

 When specifying a source interface, choose an interface in the same VRF as the server.
-If the source interface is not in the same VRF, the source data will be included in running-config but will not be added to NTP packets.
+If the source interface does not exists on the same VRF, the running-config includes the source data but does not add it to the NTP packets.

-An NTP server may be configured using an invalid or inactive VRF, but the status of the NTP server will remain inactive until the VRF is active.
+An NTP server may be configured using an invalid or inactive VRF, but the status of the NTP server remains inactive until the VRF becomes active.

 Examples

-• This command configures the switch to update its time with the NTP server at address 172.16.0.23 and designates it as a preferred NTP server.
+• This command configures the switch to update the time with the NTP server at address 172.16.0.23 and designates it as a preferred NTP server.

 switch(config)# ntp server 172.16.0.23 prefer

-• This command configures the switch to update its time through an NTP server named local-nettime.
+• This command configures the switch to update the time through an NTP server named local-nettime.

 switch(config)# ntp server local-nettime

-• This command configures the switch to update its time through a version 3 NTP server.
+• This command configures the switch to update the time through a version 3 NTP server.

 switch(config)# ntp server 171.18.1.22 version 3